notthepeanutbar/ProjectRootSource/README.md

 This image serves as a foundation for building layered models to better understand and analyze interconnected events.
 Follow the progress and framework development: [Project RootSource Repository](https://github.com/dein-account/ProjectRootSource)

+---

+### Truth Layer - Perspectives and Biases
+The Truth Layer is the first part of the framework.
+It analyzes different perspectives and biases that shape our understanding of events.

+**Included Perspectives:**
+1. Government Narrative
+2. Opposition Narrative
+3. International Media Perspective

+**Biases Addressed:**
+- Hidden Agendas
+- Media Spin
+- Cultural Contexts
+- Selective Reporting

+To see the implementation, check out the [truth_layer.py](./truth_layer.py) file.

+---

+#### What’s Next?
+The next step will focus on integrating the **Origin Layer** to analyze historical contexts and unintended consequences.